 On this experience you’ll get a better understanding of gorilla tracking and gorilla behaviour than on a normal trek.

 Wayfairer Top Tip: The Gorilla Habituation Experience is ideal for photographers as it offers more time to capture the perfect shot, however we advise against spending the entire time looking through your camera lens – you should focus on the experience as well as taking your photographs.

 Permits for regular gorilla treks in Uganda are currently $600 per person.
 (The cost of gorilla permits in Rwanda increased to $1500 per person in 2017).

 It is important to remember that revenue generated from the permits funds conservation activities, including buying medicine, paying veterinarians and park rangers, improving infrastructure, and improving the livelihood of communities living around Bwindi forest.

 Permits for the Gorilla Habituation Experience cost $1,500 per person.

 A maximum of four visitors per day are allowed to participate in the Gorilla Habituation Experience (compared to eight for a normal gorilla trek) and there are only two gorilla families (Bikyingi and Bushaho) which can be visited as part of this experience.

 We recommend booking at least six months in advance, especially if you plan to visit during the peak seasons which are from July-October and December-March.

 We can incorporate the Gorilla Habituation Experience into any of our Uganda tailor made holidays (subject to permit availability).

-If you’d like to join a gorilla trek or participate in the Gorilla Habituation Experience in Uganda’s Bwindi Impenetrable National Park send our Luxury Travel Specialists for a chat about your dream trip or fill out our no-obligation enquiry form.
+If you’d like to join a gorilla trek or participate in the Gorilla Habituation Experience in Uganda’s Bwindi Impenetrable National Park, call our Luxury Travel Specialists for a chat about your dream trip or fill out our no-obligation enquiry form.